 The biggest challenges in both the near and long-term are factors largely outside the control of CCC.
 Acreage enrollment in buffer and wetland restoration practices may be affected due to large numbers of expiring acres, statutory changes in the 2018 Farm Bill regarding the maximum acreage enrollment, producer and land eligibility standards, and statutory limits applied to the rental rates.
 Another challenge is fluctuating crop prices, which have an inverse relationship with enrollment and acreage withdrawal from the program before contract expiration.
 Market fluctuations have the potential to affect whether CCC meets its buffer and wetland restoration targets.
-CRP continues outreach for enrollment, however, due to farm bill changes and current farm economy it is difficult to forecast enrollment and progress.
+CRP continues outreach for enrollment, however, due to 2018 Farm Bill changes and no extension of current authority or new Farm Bill, as well as the current economy it is difficult to forecast enrollment and progress.